Operation Hudson Harbor: Background

 When the United States first committed military support to South Korea against the communists, their efforts initially came with little success, as they were driven almost completely out of the peninsula.
 After the landing at Inchon, UN forces moved north toward the Yalu River.
 Toward the end of October 1950, large numbers of Chinese crossed into North Korea.
 On November 1, they attacked the 8th Cavalry Regiment at Unsan, forcing that regiment to retreat and decimating the third battalion.
 At the same time, other Chinese troops attacked other American units along the Chongchon River, forcing them to retreat also.
 Fearing a drive which would cut off the 24th Infantry Division, which was advancing up the west coast, General Walker ordered them to withdraw southward.
 The Chinese held off any major attacks for over three weeks.
 At that time, they pushed UN forces south below the 38th parallel.
-With more reinforcements coming from the People's Republic of China, American high command began to fear its ability to win.
-They began to consider more options involving nuclear weapons.
+With more reinforcements coming from the People's Republic of China, American high command began to fear a communist victory in Korea.
+They began to consider more options, including the use of nuclear weapons.